 The results I was noticing in my relationship with my body began to spill into other areas of my life.
 I began to practice mindfulness in all aspects of my life; not only in my relationship with food but also while doing the dishes, cutting vegetables, walking up and down stairs, playing with my kids etc. The result was shocking and beautiful.
 Such simplicity opened the door to instantaneous connection.

 My research was not only fascinating academically but transformational for me personally and are the underpinnings of the work that I now teach hundreds of women: The Deeper Cravings Path™.
-My relationship with my body and with food are completely different today than they were For most of my life.
+My relationship with my body and with food are completely different today than they were for most of my life.
 I no longer am at battle with my body.
 I have fully embraced it and have lost the obsession with losing weight.
-Bringing mindfulness to more of my eating and moving experiences has resulted in more regularly choosing foods that are better for my body, typically chosing smaller portions, overeating less often, enjoying food more than at any time in the past and looking forward to the experience of “exercise” as a joyful celebration of my body.
+Bringing mindfulness to more of my eating and moving experiences has resulted in more regularly choosing foods and portions that are more life giving to my body, enjoying food more than at any time in the past and looking forward to physical movement as a joyful celebration of my body.

 I am convinced that presence holds an important part of the answer to the problem many of us in this culture have with embracing our bodies.
 I hope that my story can offer a window into one experience of the power of presence and this could open the door for you to consider exploring a new way of being with your body.

 Marianne Williamson calls overeating “an act of spiritual starvation”.
 I now know that by keeping my relationship with food chaotic and distorted, I had been dimming the light of my spirit.
 This new-found acceptance of my body and appreciation for the now through practicing mindfulness and mindful and intuitive relationship with food feels like finding a buried treasure.
 It was there all along but hidden beneath years of faulty thinking.